-To: Andy Baxter, Planning Officer
+To: Andrew Baxter, Planning Officer

 From: Sophie Nicol, Historic Environment Manager

 Tel:

 Email:

-Date: 11th June 2018
+Date: 11 th June 2018

-18/00835/IPL | Erection of a dwellinghouse (in principle) | Land 80 Metres North West Of Loanfoot Cottage East Trinity Gask
+18/00836/IPL | Erection of a dwellinghouse (in principle) | Land 170 Metres North West Of Loanfoot Cottage East Trinity Gask

 Thank you for consulting PKHT on the above application.
+I can confirm that the proposed development site lies within an area that is considered to be archaeologically sensitive.